-Photo credit: Colette O'Flynn
+- Photo credit: ©GBNNSS

-Origin and Distribution: Originated in China, Korea, southeastern Russia, and the Ussuri Basin.
+- Origin and Distribution: Originated in China, Korea, south-eastern Russia, and the Ussuri Basin.
 Now widespread in Europe and the United States.

 - Impacts: Asian clam reaches high densities and colonises suitable substrates.
 It has similar impacts to the zebra mussel, competing with other species for food and space.
 Water based industries, such as hydroelectric power stations and water abstraction for household use may be faced with higher costs due to the clogging of intake pipes by this species.
 In the US one estimate from 1980 put the costs of correcting this problem at an estimated 1 billion dollars annually (ISSG).
 They can also negatively impact on sand/gravel abstraction.

-How did it get here?
+- How did it get here?
 Corbicula could have been introduced to Ireland in boat bilge water as live bait or as a result of escapes from the aquarium trade.
 C. fluminea are known as "pygmy" or "gold" clams in the aquarium trade.